rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 * privacy concerns -- your Bitcoin will only be as private as the computer that you're using.
 * security concerns -- your Bitcoin will only be as secure as the computer that you're using.
 * lockin concerns -- strictly avoid any apps that do not allow import and export of a seed phrase.
-In fact, it's highly recommended to create test wallets and attempt to import onto multiple wallet apps and verify that the receive addresses are identical. **A Bitcoin wallet should never be exclusive to a given application.*
+In fact, it's highly recommended to create test wallets and attempt to import onto other wallet apps and verify that the receive addresses are identical. **A Bitcoin wallet should never be exclusive to a given application.**

 ### Reputable Apps